- EaseUS Freeware

 1. Install SSD to PC

-Use the screwdriver to remove computer case > Connect SSD to PC correctly via connection cables.
+Use the screwdriver to correctly remove the computer case > Connect SSD to PC via connection cables.

 2. Enable SSD in BIOS